Dequilla/linuxforcer/README.md

 It's for fun, troll your friends, get them to UPGRADE!

 ## Installation
-Currently no "easy way".
-But it is not difficult, download the zipfile from this github page and then follow this: [Click here for installation guide!](https://support.google.com/chrome_webstore/answer/2664769) (Press the one that says install extension from other websites)
+Simply download the zip-file, find the firstExtension.crx extract it, open chrome and go to the url: "chrome://extensions"(or extension settings) and drag and drop the crx into chrome and accept!